dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 \
 ```

 Notably, `import` doesn't work.
-So, we cannot, for instance, execute system commands (e.g., `import os` + `os.system(“sh”)`).
+So, we cannot, for instance, execute system commands (e.g., `import os` + `os.system("sh")`).

 Being a sort of sandbox, we need to escape it and find the flag.
 Knowing that sandboxing Python is basically impossible, I had high hope for this lead.

 Searching the Internet, I found this great write-up: [The Craziest Python Sandbox Escape](https://www.reelix.za.net/2021/04/the-craziest-python-sandbox-escape.html).

-This article contains everything we need, but we can’t use the proposed exploit as it is because:
+This article contains everything we need, but we can't use the proposed exploit as it is because:

 - we have a limit on the length of each line of code we can input in this "shell";
-- we don’t need to use creativity to “compose” any strings;
+- we don't need to use creativity to "compose" any strings;
-- our sandbox doesn’t appear to have any persistence, besides the `config` object used by the game.
+- our sandbox doesn't appear to have any persistence, besides the `config` object used by the game.

 After few iterations, also after 1 hour spent on printing available methods and attributes in `config`, I came up with this exploit.
 The first part just activates the shell entering the cheat code, while the second part escapes the sandbox: